yahoo/fluxible/packages/generator-fluxible/README.md

 yo fluxible
 ```

 During development, execute `npm run dev` to initiate webpack-dev-server
 (with react-hot-loader support) and your application's server using nodemon.
 Browse to `http://localhost:3000` to see a very simple Fluxible site with
 server-side rendering and client-side navigation.
 When you change files,
-the client will be hot-reloaded (with the exception of stores) and your
+the server will be reloaded and the bundle will be rebuilt.
-application server will restart so that you can see the server-side changes
-on the next refresh.

 For other environments, make sure your application is built using
 `npm run build` and then run `npm start`.

 ## Debugging

 Fluxible uses [debug](https://www.npmjs.com/package/debug) to expose debugging
 information on the server and client.

 ### Server